Please see the separate post for eating in St Francesc.

 Just around the corner from the Hotel Catalonia is the National Ceramics Museum

-The alabaster front entrance, done in the florid Rococo style, is just stunning.
+The alabaster front entrance, done in the florid Churrigueresque style of Rococo, is just stunning.
 The eyes of the two male statues either side of the door stare at you piercingly if you view them from immediately below.

 The palace was first constructed in the 15th century but was given a Baroque makeover in 1740.
 I’ve never actually been in to see the ceramics exhibitions, but have made it through the first front door to see the funny little statue of a child sitting on a goose.

 Please click on these images to see them in more detail.

 Also near the hotel in the Plaça de l’Ajuntament is the Art Deco central Post Office or Palau de los Correos.
 It’s worth popping in for a view of the nice elliptical glass dome but my favourite features are the lion head post boxes outside.